Expert Advice On Improving Your Home

 Questions To Ask Foundation Repair Companies

-• What exact repair method would you recommend for this specific situation and why?
-Your provider may offer options such as wall anchors, steel piers, and carbon fiber.
-By asking, you can get an idea of what solutions a company offers and compare between providers.
+• What repairs would you recommend for this situation, and why?
+Your contractor may offer options such as wall anchors, carbon fiber, and steel piers.
+Asking allows you to compare suggested solutions between companies.

-• How long will the repairs realistically take to complete?
-Look for providers that provide reasonable estimates.
+• How long will repairs realistically take?
+Look for companies that provide reasonable estimates.

-• What warranties do you offer?
-Reputable providers generally provide labor and materials warranties of at least 10 years.
+• What guarantees do you provide?
+Reputable providers usually provide labor and materials warranties for at least 10 years.

-• What foundation defects did you identify during inspection that could be causing the issue?
+• What foundation defects did you find during inspection that may be causing the issue?
 The response should have easy-to-understand explanations and solutions.
-If a provider offers a vague answer, it may be attempting to bill you for extra work.
+If a provider offers a vague answer, it may be attempting to bill you for unnecessary work.

 • Can you provide a project scope and cost estimate in writing?
-Be sure to get quotes in writing to protect yourself from unexpected costs.
+Make sure to get quotes in writing to protect yourself from unexpected costs.

 Frequently Asked Questions About Foundation Repair in Aloha, OR